 \subsection{Model Architecture}

-\cref{fig:model} shows the workflow of our \model. \model takes images and a quality-related question as inputs, and generate descriptive texts as response.
+\cref{fig:model} shows the workflow of our \model. \model takes images and a quality-related question as inputs, and generates a descriptive text as the response.
 In \textit{comparison} or \textit{reasoning} tasks, there are three input images: a reference image and Image A and B. In \textit{description} task, there are two input images: a reference image and a distorted image.
-The input images and question are first tokenized, then fused, finally processed by the LLM for response generation.
+The input images and the question are first tokenized, then fused, finally processed by the LLM for response generation.

 \textbf{Tokenizing input images and question}.
 As shown in \cref{fig:model}, we employ a frozen CLIP pre-trained ViT-L/14~\cite{clip} as the image encoder to represent the input images as visual tokens.
 Then, the question texts are tokenized to textual tokens by SentencePiece tokenizer~\cite{sentencepiece}.
 The visual tokens cannot be directly processed by the LLM due to different embedding spaces, so we use a trainable image projector to map visual tokens into the textual space as in~\cite{llava, minigpt4}.